 Flash Sequence Action Amber - Red Flashing Firmware Download Mode-The printer starts rapidly flashing red to denote entry into the Firmware Download mode.
 Releasing the Feed button here will start initializing the printer for download.
 The printer is ready to start downloading firmware when the status light begins to slowly flash between red and green.
-See Sending Files to the Printer on page 59 for more information on using the Firmware (and File) Download utility available for use with this printer.
-Firmware updates for your printer, if any, are posted on the Zebra website at zebra.com Amber Normal Operations Mode-The printer continues into a normal printer initialization.
+See Sending Files to the Printer for more information on using the Firmware (and File) Download utility available for use with this printer.
+Firmware updates for your printer, if available, are posted on the Zebra on our web site at: zebra.com Amber Normal Operations Mode-The printer continues into a normal printer initialization.
 Releasing the Feed button here will allow the printer to start normally without firmware download or operating in Communications Diagnostic mode.
 Green Communications Diagnostic (Dump) Mode-Release the Feed button immediately after the printer status light turns green.
 The printer will print Now in DUMP at the top of the label and then advance to the next label.
-After printing the first label, the printer automatically enters diagnostic mode and prints out a literal representation of all data subsequently received.
 To exit diagnostic mode and resume printing, turn off and then turn on the printer.
 Another way to exit diagnostic mode is to press the Feed button as many times as it takes to clear the printer's command buffer and print 'Out of DUMP' on the label.